crispycrispycrispy/pollpredict/README.md

  4. An aggregate of the scores is calculated for each twitter handle.
  This aggregate score depicts the public's cumulative "state" of mind about that particular political figure.

- 5. All the tweets along with the scores are depicted here: // add website here
+ 5. All the tweets along with the scores are depicted here: [PollPRedict](https://pollpredict.now.sh/)

 ## How are tweets scored?
  * Tweets are scored based on the [AFINN](http://neuro.compute.dtu.dk/wiki/AFINN).